-Pronouncement AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date Nature of change in accounting policy This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
+Pronouncement AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date AASB 2022-6 Amendments to Australian Accounting Standards - Non-current Liabilities with Covenants AASB 2023-3 Amendments to Australian Accounting Standards - Disclosure of Non-current Liabilities with Covenants: Tier 2 [Applicable to JO's only] Nature of change in accounting policy This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 For example, the amendments clarify that a liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
 The meaning of settlement of a liability is also clarified.
-Effective date Annual reporting period beginning on or after 1 January 2023; i.e., councils' financial statements for the year ended 30 June 2024.
+Effective date Annual reporting period beginning on or after 1 January 2024; i.e., councils' financial statements for the year ended 30 June 2025.
 Expected impact on council financial statements Little impact expected but Councils should consider the appropriate classification of liabilities as current or non-current.